cchantep/acolyte/faq.md

 ## Why do I get error with null value in row?

-As type can always be inferred when using `null`, it can lead to ambiguity. e.g. error with the scala DSL:
+As type can't always be inferred when using `null`, it can lead to ambiguity:

 ```
 [error]  found   : Null(null)